bluegreen-labs/ecmwfr/README.md

 ### Data Requests

 To download data use the wf_request() function, together with your email and a request string syntax [as documented](https://confluence.ecmwf.int/display/WEBAPI/Brief+request+syntax#Briefrequestsyntax-Syntax).
 Instead of `json` formatting the function uses a simple `R` list for all the arguments.
+Be sure to specify which service to use, in this case `webapi` is the correct service to request data from.

 ```R
 # this is an example of a request